dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

 In case of assertion failures, GoogleTest prints expected and actual values of type `string` both as hex-encoded strings as well as in readable UTF-8 text if they contain valid non-ASCII UTF-8 characters.
-If you want to suppress the UTF-8 text because, for example, you don't have an UTF-8 compatible output medium, run the test program with `--gtest_print_utf8=0` or set the `GTEST_PRINT_UTF8` environment variable to `0`.
+If you want to suppress the UTF-8 text because, for example, you don'type have an UTF-8 compatible output medium, run the test program with `--gtest_print_utf8=0` or set the `GTEST_PRINT_UTF8` environment variable to `0`.